By the RZRecords Editorial Collective

 Why We Listen to "Noise":

 For the average listener, a recording of a construction site is just "loud."
-But for the avant-garde community, that same recording contains:
+But for the fine people of the avant-garde community, that same recording contains:

-Textural Depth: The granular grit of gravel shifting.
+Textural Depth: The granular grit of gravel shifting, people shouting, cars passing by.

-Industrial Rhythms: The accidental loops of heavy machinery.
+Industrial Rhythms: The accidental loops of heavy machinery and manual labor.

 Spatial Awareness: The way sound bounces off concrete, creating a natural reverb no plugin can perfectly replicate.